 Note: Enter the clinic from the Rear entrance which will be clearly signposted.

-This site covers patients from Station Road Surgery, Brig Royd Surgery, Stainland Road Medical Centre and Bankfield Surgery.
+This site covers patients from Bankfield Surgery, Brig Royd Surgery, Stainland Road Medical Centre and Station Road Surgery.
 The service has been set up by collaboration between the teams from all 4 surgeries and will be staffed by their administration staff and clinicians along with other trained additional staff, as required.

 The vaccine is difficult to transport.
 Therefore regretfully, we are currently unable to offer home visits to administer it.
 In view of this, we have made special arrangements to assist you to attend (see below).
 The clinic fulfils Coronavirus safety requirements including social distancing.